NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 > “No one can change the words of Allah.”
 (6:115)

-If this is true—and we believe it is—
-then the corruption lies **not in the Injil**, but in what came later.
+If this is true — and we believe it is —   then the corruption lies **not in the Injil**, but in what came later.

 Our mission is simple: